Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Probable-bugs.md

 ## File not found

-If a Latex command takes a path argument TeXiFy checks whether the file or path exists and throws an error if not.
+If a Latex command takes a path argument, TeXiFy checks whether the file or path exists and throws an error if not.
+If you are not using LaTeX run configurations and you are using a different working directory than the directory of the main file, then this inspection may not be able to detect from where to resolve the included files.
+To fix this, right click the working directory and select 'Mark as sources root'.

 ## Absolute path not allowed